mreguant/retail-competition-trends/README.md

 ---------------------------

 - Run `0_setup.jl` once to install the required packages.
-- Run `main.bat` to generate all the outputs sequencially.
-The only requirement for the user will be typing the path to the Julia program (the original .exe file) to execute Julia through the console.
+- For Windows (MacOS) users, run `main_windows.bat` (`main_macOS.sh`) to generate all the outputs sequencially.
+To run Julia from the command line, add Julia to the PATH environment variable.
+See https://julialang.org/downloads/platform.

 List of tables and programs
 ---------------------------